edgedb/edgedb/docs/reference/protocol/dataformats.rst

 Sparse Objects
 ==============

-The values are represented as the following structure:
+Sparse object values are represented as the following structure:

 .. code-block:: c